ibm-cloud-docs/blockchain/reference/monitoring-prometheus.md

 In this step you will provision an IBM Cloud Monitoring instance, which collects and displays metrics for Kubernetes clusters, including IBM Blockchain Platform Prometheus metrics.

 Navigate to the `Catalog` from your IBM Cloud dashboard and search for `IBM Cloud Monitoring`. `Platform Metrics` does not have to be enabled for Prometheus metrics to work.
-Furthermore, the instance is not situated in a restricted region.
+Furthermore, you can choose any region to locate the instance&mdash;the region will not affect the setup.

 Once your IBM Cloud Monitoring instance is provisioned, navigate to `Get Started > Install the agent > Add Sources`.
 This will redirect you to the command for installing `sysdig` agents on your Kubernetes cluster.
 Log in to your cluster using the CLI and run the `Public Endpoint` curl command to install the agents, if necessary.

 ## Step three: Configure the TLS secret
 {: #ibp-monitoring-prometheus-configure}

 Configuring Sysdig created the `ibm-observe` namespace in your Kubernetes cluster.
 You will repeat this configuration for Prometheus by editing the associated `daemonset` and `configmap`.
-First, store the TLS certs that you previously downloaded in a Kubernetes secret.
-Then log in to your cluster using the CLI and run the following commands.
+First, store the downloaded TLS certs in a Kubernetes secret by logging into the cluster (via the CLI) and running the following commands.

 Create a TLS secret in the `ibm-observe` namespace by running the following command, where `<cert-path>` and `<key-path>` are the paths to the certs you downloaded to your local file system.
 Be sure to keep a record of the `<secret-name>` that you use: